 Learning material

 These resources will be especially relevant for Learning and Development staff.
-They relate to a wide range of learning material, including powerpoint presentations, e-learning, and reflective exercises.
+They relate to a wide range of learning material, including Powerpoint presentations, e-learning, and reflective exercises.

 Knowledge Hub: Learning Reviews